mohankumarn24/springboot-dockercompose/docker_code/docker_java11/ReadME.txt

    # start container with id 12345
    sudo docker start 12345

-   # remove docker image 'java_gettimee' by force
+   # remove docker image 'java_gettime' by force
-   sudo docker rmi java_gettimee -f
+   sudo docker rmi java_gettime -f

    # clean up any resources — images, containers, volumes, and networks — that are dangling (not tagged or associated with a container)
    docker system prune